rubenfiszel/master-thesis/src/rbpf.md

 ### Bayesian inference

-Bayesian inference is a method of statistical inference in which Bayes' theorem is used to update the probability for a hypothesis as more evidence or information becomes available.
+Bayesian inference is a method of statistical inference in which Bayes' theorem is used to update the probability for a hypothesis when more evidence or information becomes available.
 In this Bayes setting, the prior is the estimated distribution of the previous state at time $t-1$, the likelihood correspond to the likelihood of getting the new data from the sensor given the prior and finally, the posterior is the updated estimated distribution.

 ### Model